LIBRARY CARDS, LOAN PERIODS & FINES

-Minors under eighteen years of age must have the approval of their parent in the library at the time card is issued.
+Minors under eighteen years of age must have the approval of their parent/legal guardian in the library at the time card is issued.

-Adults are responsible for all charges to their and their children’s account.
+Adults are responsible for all charges to their account and their children’s account.

 A valid library card or photo identification which confirms the account must be presented at checkout.

 The library offers free borrowing privileges to all Utah residents.

 Visitors from out-of-state may be eligible for a temporary card, with which they may have 10 items checked out.
 This includes a maximum of 3 DVD's 3 Music CDs, and 3 CD Books.